3. The Hebrew Bible

 Redactor

-In addition to the four sources outlined above, there was very likely a final important contributor, an editor.
-He would have been someone with the editorial skills and credibility to combine and organize the originally separate, merged documents into a coherent single work that would be readable as a continuous narrative.
-This editor is known as the redactor.
+In addition to the four sources outlined above, there was very likely a final important contributor, an editor, who rearranged texts that already existed, without writing much new text.
+He would have been someone with credibility who possessed the editorial skills to combine and reorganize originally separate documents, thereby merging them into a coherent single work that would be readable as a continuous narrative.
+This editor is known as the “redactor.”

 An Appeal to Christian Fundamentalists

-Even today, most Evangelical Christians pay little or no attention to the question of authorship and still believe that some or much of the Torah can be traced to Moses.
-The following two quotations from John Shelby Spong’s book Rescuing the Bible from Fundamentalism are directed to Christians who claim that the bible is literally the inerrant “Word of God.”
+However, even today, most Evangelical Christians pay little or no attention to the question of authorship and still believe that some or much of the Torah can be traced to Moses.
+The following two quotations from John Shelby Spong’s book Rescuing the Bible from Fundamentalism are directed to Christians who claim that the bible is literally the inerrant “Word of God:”

 Do we really want to worship a God who plays favorites, who chooses one people to be God’s people (Israelites) to the neglect of all the others?
 When we portray the God of the Bible as hating everyone that the chosen people hate, is God well served?
 Will our modern consciousness allow us to view with favor a God who could manipulate the weather in order to send the great flood that drowned all human lives save for Noah’s family because human life had become so evil God needed to destroy it? … Can we really worship the God found in the Bible who sent the angel of death across the land of Egypt to murder the firstborn male in every Egyptian household in order to facilitate the release of the chosen people?
 Can the Bible still be of God when it portrays Joshua as stopping the sun in the sky for the sole purpose of allowing him the time to slaughter more of his enemies, the Amorites (Joshua 10:12-15)?
 Can the Bible be the ‘Word of God’ when it has Samuel order King Saul in the name of God to ‘Go and Smite Amalek, and utterly destroy all that they have; do not spare them, but kill both man and woman, infant and suckling, ox and sheep, camel and ass’(1Samuel 15:3)? … These are but a few of the questions I want the Bible quoters to answer.
 Is Christianity somehow irrevocably linked to this mentality because of our continuing claims for the Bible?